jdelcastillo1/Pythium_Pop/analysis/Pythium_popgen.md

 |kalamazoo_spring-13 |  16|  13| 8.875| 0.743| 2.513| 11.636|  0.914| 0.938| 0.482| 1.530| 0.326|
 |Total               | 166|  65| 8.519| 1.086| 3.629| 21.562|  0.954| 0.561| 0.550| 1.194| 0.256|

-Generating a table for the multilocus genotypes accors populations
+Generating a table for the multilocus genotypes across populations

 ```r
 #Matrix indicating mulitlocus genotypes (MLGs) by population